The Lewis and Clark Expedition Across Missouri

 In the late 19th and early 20th centuries, the county experienced significant economic growth with the arrival of the railroads.
 Industries such as timber, mining, and manufacturing fueled the local economy.
 Today, Gasconade County is renowned for its scenic beauty, historic charm, and thriving tourism industry, attracting visitors with its wineries, outdoor recreational activities, and annual festivals.
 The county's rich history is carefully preserved in its historic architecture, museums, and landmarks, serving as a reminder of its vibrant past.

-This timeline provides a concise overview of the key events in the history of Gasconade County, Missouri.
+This timeline provides a condensed summary of the historical journey of Gasconade County, Missouri.